Simulation of test signals for a radar receiver

 Changing the gain over time leads to an increase in the noise level.
 However, the return of the target is now independent of the range.
 A constant threshold can now be used for detection over the entire detectable range.

 Note that at this stage, the threshold is above the maximum power level contained in each pulse.
 Therefore, nothing can be detected at this stage.
 We need to integrate the pulses so that the power of the returned echoes from the targets exceeds the threshold, and the noise level remains below the bar.
-This is to be expected, since it is the pulse integration that allows us to use a sequence of lower-power pulses.
+This is to be expected, since it is the integration of pulses that allows us to use a sequence of pulses of lower power.

 Incoherent accumulation